Rift131/EventTrackerProject/README.md

  <p align="center"><img src="media/codeControllerDelete.png" width="350"></p>

 * Example code excerpt showing the verboseness of using vanilla Javascript to tie the backend to the frontend.
+This excerpt uses the DOM to populate the HTML file with a pre-populated form for the user to perform updates to a record and continues past what you see here.

  <p align="center"><img src="media/vanillaJSExample.png" width="350"></p>